OpenCL On OS X Basics

 OpenCL kernels can be:

-A workgroup is set of work items.
+A workgroup is a set of work items that execute concurrently and share data.
 Each workgroup is executed on a compute unit.

-Workgroup dimensions determine how the input is operated upon in parallel.
+Workgroup dimensions determine how kernels operate upon input in parallel.
 The application usually specifies the dimensions based on the size of the input.
-There are constraints: for example, there may be a maximum number of work items that can be launched for a certain kernel on a certain device.
+There are constraints; for example, there may be a maximum number of work items that can be launched for a certain kernel on a certain device.

 Essential Development Tasks